teal-finance/quid/doc/setup_db.md

 $ sudo -u postgres psql
 postgres=# \c quid
-You are now connected to database "quid" as user "postgres". quid-# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public to pguser;
+You are now connected to database "quid" as user "postgres". quid-# GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO pguser;
 GRANT
 quid=# exit
 ```